jakedemian/project-hierarchy-explorer/README.md

 🔗 [View on Visual Studio Code Extensions Marketplace](https://marketplace.visualstudio.com/items?itemName=jake-demian.project-hierarchy-explorer)

-Project Hierarchy Explorer is a Visual Studio Code extension that generates a hierarchy of your project, and outputs it into a file called `project-hierarchy.txt` located at the root of your project.
+Project Hierarchy Explorer provides a command that outputs the hierarchy of your project to either a file or the output console.
+Easily share and discuss your project structure with other contributors, or give it to your favorite AI for greatly improved clarity in your prompts.

 ![Alt text](images/project-hierarchy-animation.gif)